Bobby Bonds: San Francisco Giants (1968–1974)

 In 1970, he stole a career-high 48 bases, the highest total by a Giant since Frankie Frisch in 1921.
 Bonds was second in the NL in runs (134), third in triples (10) and stolen bases (48) and fourth in doubles (36) and total bases (334).
 He also set a major league record with 189 strikeouts, which stood for 34 years until it was broken in 2004 by Adam Dunn.

 In 1971, he finished fourth in the NL in runs batted in and second in runs, leading the Giants with a .288 average as they won the National League West title, earning their first postseason berth since the 1962 World Series.
 A bruised rib cage limited his play in the 1971 NLCS, his only postseason appearance.
 He was a late-inning replacement for rookie Dave Kingman in Game 1 and did not play in Game 2 before starting the final two games, batting 2-for-8 in the series.
 That season, he placed fourth in the NL MVP award voting.
 In 1972, Bonds scored 118 runs, which was second in the NL (the third straight season he was second in runs scored) and his 26 home runs was ninth in the circuit while his 44 stolen bases was 4th in the league.
 In 1973, he placed third in the MVP voting after hitting a career-high 39 home runs, 11 of them to start a game and leading the league in runs a second time.
 Bonds was named the NL Player of the Year by The Sporting News in 1973 and was also named an outfielder on TSNs American League All-Star Team in 1977.

 New York Yankees (1975)

+After the 1974 season, the Giants traded Bonds to the New York Yankees for Bobby Murcer.

 In 1975, Bonds broke Eddie Yost's career record of 28 leadoff home runs.
 His eventual record of 35 stood until Rickey Henderson broke it in 1989, and his NL record of 30 was broken by Craig Biggio in 2003.
 His single-season mark of 11 was broken by Brady Anderson in 1996.
 His 32 home runs was fourth in the AL and his 30 stolen bases were eighth in the league.
-He was voted honorable mention on AP's ALl-MLB team.
+He was voted honorable mention on AP's All-MLB team.

-After being traded to the New York Yankees for Bobby Murcer after the 1974 season, Bonds became one of the sport's most-traveled figures, playing for seven more teams over seven seasons, with more than one season for only the California Angels (1976–77).